 The Company estimates its CECL Reserve primarily using a probability-weighted model that considers the likelihood of default and expected loss given default for each individual loan.
 Calculation of the CECL Reserve requires loan specific data, which includes capital senior to the Company when the Company is the subordinate lender, changes in net operating income, debt service coverage ratio, loan-to-value, occupancy, property type and geographic location.
 Estimating the CECL Reserve also requires significant judgment with respect to various factors, including (i) the appropriate historical loan loss reference data, (ii) the expected timing of loan repayments, (iii) calibration of the likelihood of default to reflect the risk characteristics of the Company's floating-rate loan portfolio and (iv) the Company's current and future view of the macroeconomic environment.
 The Company may consider loan-specific qualitative factors on certain loans to estimate its CECL Reserve.
 In order to estimate the future expected loan losses relevant to the Company's portfolio, the Company utilizes historical market loan loss data licensed from a third party data service.
 The third party's loan database includes historical loss data for commercial mortgage-backed securities, or CMBS, issued dating back to 1998, which the Company believes is a reasonably comparable and available data set to its type of loans.
 The Company utilized macroeconomic data that reflects a current recession; however, the short and long-term economic implications of the COVID-19 pandemic and its financial impact on the Company are highly uncertain.
 For periods beyond the reasonable and supportable forecast period, the Company reverts back to historical loss data.
-Management's current estimate of expected credit losses decreased from December 31, 2020 to March 31, 2021 primarily due to improved macroeconomic outlook.
-The CECL Reserve takes into consideration the macroeconomic impact of the COVID-19 pandemic on CRE properties and is not specific to any loan los
+Management's current estimate of expected credit losses decreased from March 31, 2021 to June 30, 2021 primarily due to forecasted improvement in macroeconomic factors, shorter average remaining loan term and changes in the portfolio, including payoffs, during the three months ended June 30, 2021.
+Th

-As of March 31, 2021, the Company's CECL Reserve for its loans held for investment portfolio is \$22.0 million or 106 basis points of the Company's total loans held for investment commitment balance of \$2.1 billion and is bifurcated between the CECL Reserve (contra-asset) related to outstanding balances on loans held for investment of \$20.9 million and a liability for unfunded commitments of \$1.1 million.
+As of June 30, 2021, the Company's CECL Reserve for its loans held for investment portfolio is \$18.1 million or 81 basis points of the Company's total loans held for investment commitment balance of \$2.2 billion and is bifurcated between the CECL reserve (contra-asset) related to outstanding balances on loans held for investment of \$16.9 million and a liability for unfunded commitments of \$1.2 million.
 The liability was based on the unfunded portion of the loan commitment over the full contractual period over which the Company is exposed to credit risk through a current obligation to extend credit.
 Management considered the likelihood that funding will occur, and if funded, the expected credit loss on the funded portion.